Muara Teweh

-Muara Teweh (abbreviated: MTW) is the regency seat of North Barito Regency and also one of the towns in Central Kalimantan.
+Muara Teweh (abbreviated: MTW, or simply known as Teweh) is the regency seat of North Barito Regency and also one of the towns in Central Kalimantan.
 This town is at a distance of 350 km northeast of Palangka Raya city, the capital of Central Kalimantan Province.
 This town is situated mainly in 2 sub-districts i.e. the sub-district of Lanjas and the sub-district of Melayu located in the district of Central Teweh.
 The population of this town is roughly 46,652 people as of 2021.

 Geography & Climate

 To be precise, Muara Teweh is located at 0.95348 South and 114.89807 East.
 This town is located to the northeast of Palangka Raya, the capital of Central Kalimantan with the distance about 353 km.
-The total area of this town is around 221.17 km² which makes it roughly 2.67% of the total area of North Barito Regency.
+The total area of this town is around 221.17 km2 which makes it roughly 2.67% of the total area of North Barito Regency.
 Muara Teweh is crossed by the Barito River as it is one of the towns located in the Barito River basin.
 This town is situated on the flatlands of northeastern Central Kalimantan within the Barito River basin area with the altitude being 35 metres above sea level.
 This town consists of two sub-districts in Teweh Tengah district i.e. the sub-district of Melayu and the sub-district of Lanjas.

-As any other town in Central Kalimantan and due to its proximity to the equator, Muara Teweh has a tropical rainforest climate (Af) with heavy rainfall almost all year round, constant humidity and warm-to-hot temperature above 21°C.
+As any other town in Central Kalimantan and due to its proximity to the equator, Muara Teweh has a tropical rainforest climate (Af) with heavy rainfall almost all year round, constant humidity and warm-to-hot temperature above 21 °C.

 Demographics

 As of 2021, the total population of Muara Teweh is about 46,652 inhabitants which represents 79.42% of the population of Teweh Tengah district and 29.7% of the entire population of North Barito Regency.
-The population density of this town is approximately 422 people/km².
+The population density of this town is approximately 422 people/km2.
 This town has 14,655 households and the average household size of this town is 3.18 people.
 The sex ratio of Muara Teweh is 102 which means there are 102 males to every 100 females.